amrutprabhu/amrutprabhu.github.io/data/blog/2023/how-does-fido2-passwordless-authentication-work.md

 <b> Next...</b>

-We will look into how we can set up FIDO2 passwordless authentication using Keycloak in my next article.
+In my next article, We will look into how we can [set up FIDO2 passwordless authentication using Keycloak](https://refactorfirst.com/how-does-fido2-passwordless-authentication-work) .

 If you’re looking for more articles to expand your knowledge of software development, here are three additional recommendations: